turrrbina/BeamMP-discord-status/README.md

 # HOW TO USE:
-- this only works with beammp server versions > 3.7.0 !
 - add bot to your discord server
 - put the bot TOKEN in config.toml
 - run it